 Rights & Responsibilities

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
-1232g) and regulations adopted there under (34 C.F.R.
+1232g) (FERPA) and regulations adopted there under (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their records maintained by the campus.
-The statute and regulations govern access to certain student records maintained by the campus and the release of such records.
-The law provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading or otherwise inappropriate.
+The statute and regulations govern access to certain student records maintained by the campus and the release of those records.
+FERPA provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to correct the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
-The law generally requires the institution to receive a student's written consent before releasing personally identifiable data about the student.
+FERPA generally requires the campus to obtain a student's written consent before releasing personally identifiable data about the student.

 100 Campus Center